 Become licensed in any U.S. State

 Our professional degree program will provide entry into the social work field and the capacity to become licensed in any U.S. state (Click here to learn more!).
 Your degree will also be recognized worldwide.
 Through classroom instruction, community service, global connections and over 600 hours of field experience, you will be prepared for entry-level generalist social work practice or for the pursuit of a master’s degree in social work.

 Assessment for Student Learning Outcomes

+with the 2008 Educational Performance and Assessment Standards (EPAS).
 Click here for information on the Social Work Program's Assessment of Student Learning Outcomes.